Going to South Africa on safari?

 Mix of Privately Guided/Private transfer & Shared Day Tours

 If you want to be guided, this is a good way of saving costs.
-Do some shared day tours (with a max of 6 or 7 people) whilst you are staying in the cities when many people want to see the same things.
-Then do private touring (and touring) when that’s the only option.
+Do some shared day tours (with a max of 6 or 7 people) whilst you are staying in Cape Town when many people want to see the same things.
+Then do private touring (and transfers) when that’s the only option.
 Usually when you are in country areas.

 Another tip is to use some country lodges which include activities in their area.
-Then you travel to them using private transfers.
-No need for multiple days of private touring.
+Then you travel between them using private transfers.
+This saves you money as there’s no need for multiple days of private touring (and thus paying for your guide’s accommodation as well).

 Self drive for the non-safari element

 This is very common for our European clients.
 (Actually the majority).
 But much less common for our North American clients.
-(Australian clients – to use vast national stereotypes – lie somewhere in the middle.)
+(Australian and Candian clients – to use VAST national stereotypes – lie somewhere in the middle.)

 But if you have self-driven in Europe, then you should be comfortable doing it in South Africa.
 And it has a massive impact on the cost of getting around.
 It may allow you to upgrade your accommodation standard for the same nightly budget?